oransimhony/o/README.md

 # o
-O is a dynamically typed programming language.
+O is an interpreted dynamically typed programming language.
 Made in Python with SLY